-The Company has no financial assets and financial liabilities measured at fair value as at December 31, 2014 and 2013.
-For financial assets (such as Cash and Cash Equivalents and Contract and Other receivables) and financial liabilities (such as Trade and Other Payables and Due to Related Parties) measured at amortized cost for which fair value is disclosed, management considers that their carrying amounts equal or approximate their fair values (see Note 18.1).
+The Company has no financial assets and financial liabilities measured at fair value as at December 31, 2015 and 2014.
+For financial assets (such as Cash and Cash Equivalents and Receivables) and financial liabilities (such as Trade and Other Payables and Due to Related Parties) measured at amortized cost for which fair value is disclosed, management considers that their carrying amounts equal or approximate their fair values (see Note 18.1).